vibeus/vibe-website/content/contact/_index.md

 ---
 title: Contact us
-description: Contact Vibe Support and Sales with any questions you may have.
+description: Contact Vibe Sales with any questions you may have.
 We're here for you!
 layout: contact
 stylesPath: css/contact.sass
 hero: